After Apple-Picking: Interpretation

-The poem describes a pastoral scene of New England life in autumn, characteristic of Frost's early work.
-The narrator is recalling his day spent picking apples on a ladder as he falls asleep.
 Scholarly interpretation of the poem often focuses on themes of sleep, dreaming, and the somber conclusion to the piece, in which the narrator wonders if his oncoming sleep is a normal slumber, or a "long sleep."
-The poem has 42 lines.
+The varying meter of the poem is thought to be indicative of the narrator's fitful state of mind as he drifts off to sleep.
+The rhyme scheme of the poem is similarly scattered, lending itself to a similar interpretation.